the-magnificents/04-02-2021-Carpentry-for-HGIS/02_Day_2_QGIS/00_README.md

 # DAY 2
 ## Learning goals
 ### Understand:
-- Basic concepts of object oriented programming
+- Basic concepts of Object Oriented Programming
 - The potential and benefits of automating workflows
-- How to explore datasets using powerfull python libraries
+- How to explore datasets using powerful Python libraries

-### Practice how to:
+### Practice:
-- Use other peoples code
+- Using other peoples code
-- Read and analyze other people's code
+- Reading and analyze other people's code
-- Do simple operations with pandas and matplotlib
+- Doing simple data analysis and plotting operations with pandas and matplotlib

 ## Schedule
 **Day 2 begins at 09:30.** The morning teaching session will conclude at 12:30, followed by the afternoon of independent exercises.